helidon-io/helidon/docs/se/guides/config.md

 ```
 1. Specify a file that doesn’t exist.
 <!--@mdc :: -->

+Build then start the application and you will see the following output:

 ```shell [Terminal]
 Exception in thread "main" io.helidon.config.ConfigException: Cannot load data from mandatory source FileConfig[missing-file].
 File `missing-file` not found.